PatrickJS/awesome-angular/README.md

 * [litlyx](https://github.com/Litlyx/litlyx) - The easiest dev-centric analytics tool.
 Litlyx is an open-source analytics solution for any JavaScript framework.
 Setup takes less then 30 seconds and just one line of code!
 * [plausible](https://github.com/plausible/analytics) - Simple, open source, lightweight (< 1 KB) and privacy-friendly web analytics alternative to Google Analytics.
 Works without any extra configuration on [single page applications](https://plausible.io/docs/spa-support).
 * [@blue-cardinal/ngx-google-analytics](https://github.com/blue-cardinal/ngx-google-analytics) - This package provides a module that injects the Google Analytics tag manager script into your Angular project.
 It provides some guard rails against including the tag manager script in a dev environment.
+* [oculr-ngx](https://github.com/Progressive-Insurance/oculr-ngx) - An analytics library that makes collecting data in an Angular app simple.

 #### Authentication